szstonelee/gointernal/scheduler.md

 1. if tNum > gNum, return with x printed as 0
 2. otherwise, no return

-My Mac have four cores, how many LRQ we have?
+My Mac have four cores, how many LRQ do we have?
 It equals to min(tNUm, 4).
-E.g. if tNum == 2, it is 2. if tNum == 5, it is 4.
+For example, if tNum == 2, it is 2; if tNum == 5, it is 4.

 There are gNum+1 Goroutines, the plus one Goroutine is main() itself.

 Then gNum+1 Goroutines will be distributed to all LRQs.

 The main Goroutine will run first.
-Because main call sleep for one second, the main Goroutine will be moved out of the LRQ.
+Because main call sleep() for one second, the main Goroutine will be moved out of the LRQ.
 One second later, main Goroutine will come back to one LRQ.
 And the main Goroutine state is runnable at this point of time.

-In the duration of one second, each thread of gNum threads will have a chance to run in one core because Linux is preemptive.
-Each thread needs to pick a not-running Goroutine from one LRQ and then run an infinite loop.
-So each Goroutine except the main Goroutine will change state from runnable to running.
+In the duration of the one second, each thread of tNum threads will have a chance to run in one cpu core because Linux is preemptive.
+Each thread needs to pick a runnable Goroutine from one LRQ.
+All but main Goroutines run an infinite loop.
+So each Goroutine except the main Goroutine will change state from runnable to running if there are enough threads.
+And the states of corresponded thread are also running.

-If tNum > gNum, there is at least one thread which state is not running, and when the non-running thread come to run, it needs pick a not-running Goroutine which is the come-back main Goroutine.
+If tNum > gNum, there is at least one thread which state is not running, and when the runnable thread come to run, it needs to pick a runnable Goroutine which is the come-back main Goroutine.
 At this point of time, it will call exit() implicitly and return to OS.

 x is printed as 0, because x is cached for each thread.
 For example, x is located in the register of a cpu core, and when a thread context switch, the register values are saved in the stack of the thread.

 I do not think x is in L1 cache.
 Because there are thread switch, if x is in L1 cache, it will be flushed to main memory with some value.
-Then when the thread come to run main, it will get the updated value from main memory.
+Then when the thread come to run main Goroutine, it will get the updated value from main memory.
 It could not be zero in this situation.

-If tNum <= gNum, no thread is available for the main Goroutine, because each thread is busy running an infinite loop.
-There is no chance to call into Go runtime which can schedule for the runnable main Goroutine.
+If tNum <= gNum, no runnable thread is available.
+Every thread is busy running.
+Although a runnable main Goroutine is in one LRQ, because each thread is busy running an infinite loop, there is no chance to call into Go runtime which can schedule for the runnable main Goroutine in the same thread.
+In other words, cuncurrency for Goroutine is disabled.

 #### For adding runtime.Gosched()